grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

-**Johnny:** I am glad that you got the part about naming and writing a Statement.
-There is one thing we will have to work on here though.
+**Johnny:** I see that you're learning fast.
+You got the parts about naming ans structuring a Statement right.
+There's one thing we will have to work on here though.

 **Benjamin:** What is it?

 **Johnny:** When we talked to Jane, we used examples with real values.
 These real values were extremely helpful in pinning down the corner cases and uncovering missing scenarios.
 They were easier to imagine as well, so they were a perfect suit for conversation.
 If we were automating these examples on acceptance level, we would use those real values as well.
 When we write unit-level Statements, however, we use a different technique to get this kind of specification more abstract.
 First of all, let me enumerate the weaknesses of the approach you just used:

 1. Making a method `Enter()` accept an integer value suggests that one can enter more than one digit at once, e.g. `calculator.Enter(123)`, which is not what we want.
 We could detect such cases and throw exceptions if the value is outside the 0-9 range, but there are better ways when we know we will only be supporting ten digits (0,1,2,3,4,5,6,7,8,9).
 2. The Statement does not clearly show the relationship between input and output.
-Of course, in this simple case it is pretty self-evident that the sum is a concatenation of entered digits, we do not want anyone who will be reading this Specification in the future to have to guess.
+Of course, in this simple case it's pretty self-evident that the sum is a concatenation of entered digits.
+In general case, however, we don't want anyone reading our Specification in the future to have to guess such things.
-3. The Statement suggests that what you wrote is sufficient for any value, which isn’t true, since the behavior for "0" is different (no matter how many times we enter "0", the result is just "0")
+3. The name of the Statement suggests that what you wrote is true for any value, while in reality, it's true only for digits other than "0", since the behavior for "0" is different (no matter how many times we enter "0", the result is just "0").
+There are some good ways to communicate it.

 Hence, I propose the following: